creditkarma/thrift-server/packages/thrift-client/README.md

 })
 ```

-### Middleware
+### Client Filters

 Sometimes you'll want to universally filter or modify requests and/or responses.
-This is done with middleware.
+This is done with filters.
 If you've used many server libraries you are probably used to the idea of plugins or middleware.

-A middleware is an object that consists of a handler function and an optional list of client method names to apply the middleware to.
+A filter is an object that consists of a handler function and an optional list of client method names to apply the filter to.

-Middleware are applied in the order in which they are registered.
+Filters are applied in the order in which they are registered.

 ```typescript
 interface IRequestResponse {